Klipper3d/klipper/docs/Measuring_Resonances.md

 or the faulty sensor.
 Double-check the power, the wiring (that it matches the schematics, no wire is broken or loose, etc.), and soldering quality.

-**If you are using MPU-6000/9000 series accelerometer and it show up as `mpu-unknown`, use with caution!
+**If you are using a MPU-9250 compatible accelerometer and it shows up as  `mpu-unknown`, use with caution!
 They are probably refurbished chips!**

 Next, try running `MEASURE_AXES_NOISE` in Octoprint, you should get some baseline numbers for the noise of accelerometer on the axes (should be